Tianyi-Wang-1206/ROS-2-Dynamics-Controller-for-Lightweight-6-Axis-Robotic-Arms/README.md

   <img src="media/demo_MoveC.gif" width="1080" alt="Circular Interpolation and Planning"/>
 </p>

+*(Note: For MoveL and MoveC, it is recommended to lower the velocity and acceleration scale, to make sure that the trajectory planning doesn't exceed the robot's physical limits; otherwise, trajectory planning may fail.)*

 ### 2. Automated System Identification
 *   Executes bounded Fourier excitation trajectories.
 *   Records $q, \dot{q}, \tau$ and utilizes **Least Squares Optimization** to extract exact **Armature, Viscous Friction, and Coulomb Friction** matrices.